YarneD-1952226/A-Multimodal-AI-Driven-GUI-Framework-for-Dynamic-User-Adaptation/AI-Driven Adaptation Framework Schema.md

 ## Objective

 This thesis presents a generalized, modular, and scalable framework for dynamic user interface (UI) adaptation, enabling real-time, personalized UI enhancements across diverse platforms (Flutter, React, SwiftUI, and future Unity) and domains (accessibility, gaming, smart homes).
-The framework leverages multimodal inputs (touch, keyboard, voice, gestures) to capture rich user interaction context, processed by a large language model (LLM) via xAI’s API (https://x.ai/api) and rule-based logic to deliver intelligent, accessibility-focused adaptations.
+The framework leverages multimodal inputs (touch, keyboard, voice, gestures) to capture rich user interaction context, processed by a large language model (LLM) and rule-based logic to deliver intelligent, accessibility-focused adaptations.
 The novel **Smart Intent Fusion** feature uses the LLM to fuse multimodal inputs, infer user intent, and propose predefined UI adaptations, enhancing accessibility and usability.
 Designed to be developer-friendly, the framework minimizes integration effort through a cross-platform SDK and is extensible to future modalities (e.g., eye tracking) and on-device AI models.
-The thesis positions AI-driven UI adaptation as an emerging research area, with LLMs as a stepping stone toward specialized models that dynamically rewrite UI code, a future PhD-level challenge.
+The thesis positions AI-driven UI adaptation as an emerging research area, with LLMs as a stepping stone toward specialized models that dynamically rewrite UI code, a future challenge.

 "Let’s have an AI system that understands the multimodal user context (gesture, layout, gaze, etc.), and adapts the GUI dynamically — on the fly — to improve the UX for this specific user, in this specific moment."